lukeherczeg/StudyBuddy/README.md

 _____________________________________________________________________________________________________________________________________

 ## Description
-  Study Buddy is a mobile application that facilitates finding study partners.
-Study Buddy will allow users to make and view postings for study groups.
-Users will be able to search for others currently studying the same material around them.
-They will then be able to join a chat to arrange the logistics of an in-person meetup.
+  Study Buddy is a mobile application that demystifies the process of finding study partners.
+Study Buddy allows users to make and view postings for study groups.
+Users can search for others currently studying the same material around them.
+They can then chat each other to arrange the logistics of an in-person meetup.

 ## Background